natelusher/handy/dotfiles/readme.md

 dotfiles
 =====

-Run dotfiles/install_scripts.sh to soft link (or copy in windows) all dot files to your $HOME prepended by a '.'
+Run dotfiles/install.sh to copy all dot files to your $HOME prepended by a '.'